 In addition to the ambient air monitoring stations operated and quality assured by MDE, two CASTNET sites are located in Maryland: Blackwater National Wildlife Refuge and Beltsville (Figure 3-1).
 CASTNET, the Clean Air Status and Trends Network, is a long-term environmental monitoring network with 90 sites located throughout the US and Canada.
 The sites are managed and operated by EPA's Clean Air Markets Division (CAMD) in cooperation with the National Parks Service (NPS) and other federal, state, and local partners.
-The network was established under the 1991 Clean Air Act Amendments (CAAA) to assess trends in acidic deposition due to emission reduction programs, such as the Acid Rain Program, NO_x Budget Trading Program, and the Clean Air Interstate Rule (CAIR).
-CASTNET measures ambient concentrations of sulfur and nitrogen species as well as rural ozone concentrations.
+The network was established under the 1991 Clean Air Act Amendments (CAAA) to assess trends in acidic deposition due to emission reduction programs, such as the Acid Rain Program, NOx Budget Trading Program, and the Clean Air Interstate Rule (CAIR).
+CASTNET measures ambient rural ozone concentrations.
 Results from CASTNET are used to report on geographic patterns and temporal trends in acidic pollutants, deposition, and regional ozone concentrations.

-Maryland's 2019 Annual Network Plan was approved by EPA on October 26, 2018 (see Appendix B.) The following changes were implemented:
+Maryland's 2023 Annual Network Plan was approved by EPA on December 14, 2022 (see Appendix B.)